stadionHQ/Documentation/frontend/javascript.md

 var myNewModule = new MyNewModule({"width" : 500});
 ```

-If a module is added to the 'client/modules folder', then it should have an initialiser file to accompany it.
-There is a glob pattern in 'clinet/scripts/app.js' to do this:
+If a module is added to the 'client/modules folder', then it needs an initialiser file to accompany it.
+There is a glob pattern in 'client/scripts/app.js' to do this:
 ```
 require('../modules/**/*.initialiser.js', {glob: true});
 ```